 1 Scope

-This specification describes the M2M Services provided by the oneM2M Services Platform, the integration and interworking of the M2M Services functional architecture of the oneM2M Services Platform and informatively illustrates the use of the M2M Services within the context of complex business services.
+The present document describes the M2M Services provided by the oneM2M Services Platform, the integration and interworking of the M2M Services functional architecture of the oneM2M Services Platform and informatively illustrates the use of the M2M Services within the context of complex business services.

 2 References

+2.1 Normative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
-For non-specific references, the latest version of the referenced document (including any amendments) applies.
+For non-specific references, the latest version of the reference document (including any amendments) applies.

-2.1 Normative references

-The following referenced documents are necessary, partially or totally, for the application of the present document.
-Their use in the context of this TS is specified by the normative statements that are referring back to this clause.
+The following referenced documents are necessary for the application of the present document.

-[1] oneM2M TS-0002: “oneM2M Requirements”
+[1] oneM2M TS-0002: "oneM2M Requirements".

-[2] oneM2M TS-0001: “oneM2M Functional Architecture”
+[2] oneM2M TS-0001: "oneM2M Functional Architecture".

 2.2 Informative references

+References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
+For specific references, only the cited version applies.
+For non-specific references, the latest version of the reference document (including any amendments) applies.

 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.

-[i.1] oneM2M Drafting Rules (http://member.onem2m.org/Static_pages/Others/Rules_Pages/oneM2M-Drafting-Rules-V1_0.doc)
+[i.1] oneM2M Drafting Rules.

+NOTE: Available at http://member.onem2m.org/Static_pages/Others/Rules_Pages/oneM2M-Drafting-Rules-V1_0.doc.

-[i.2] W3C WD-wsdl20-patterns-20040326:”Web Services Description Language (WSDL) Version 2.0 Part 2: Message Exchange Patterns.”
+[i.2] W3C WD-wsdl20-patterns-20040326:"Web Services Description Language (WSDL) Version 2.0 Part 2: Message Exchange Patterns".

-[i.3] OASIS soa-rm: “Reference Model for Service Oriented Architecture 1.0”
+[i.3] OASIS soa-rm: "Reference Model for Service Oriented Architecture 1.0".

-[i.4] oneM2M TS-0003: “oneM2M Security Solutions”.
+[i.4] oneM2M TS-0003: "oneM2M Security Solutions".